-- 2-day Bootcamp: practice the innovation and foresight tactics and tools to imagine the future of international negotiations.
+Days 3-5: During this 2-day Bootcamp, you will practice the innovation and foresight tactics and tools to imagine the future of international negotiations.

 This summer school is tailored towards undergraduate, graduate and PhD students from all around the world who want to learn more from - and network with - foresight, innovation and digital technology experts in international Geneva.

 The equivalent of 3 ECTS credits can be obtained (to be validated by the home university) upon submission of a paper.

 Participants will receive a certificate for completing the summer school if they meet the compulsory attendance requirements.
 Please note that this is not an official University of Geneva transcript, as Geneva Summer School courses are not accredited University of Geneva courses.
 It is the students’ responsibility to validate the course for credit at their home university before commencing the Summer School, as specified in the Geneva Summer School Regulations.